varabyte/kobweb/README.md

 So, what's up with the `base` block?

 True, it looks a bit verbose on its own.
 However, you can define additional selector blocks that take effect conditionally.
-The base style will always apply first, but then any additional selectors will be applied based on what state the element is in.
+The base style will always apply first, but then any additional styles will be applied based on the specific selector's rules.

 > [!CAUTION]
-> The order of defining the additional selectors matter, if more than one of them modify the same target CSS property at
+> Order matters when defining additional selectors, particularly if more than one of them modify the same CSS property
-> the same time.
+> at the same time.

 Here, we create a style which is red by default but green when the mouse hovers over it: